This post contains affiliate links.

 How to Get to Corvin Castle

-There are two different transport options from Sibiu to Corvin Castle.
+There are two different transport options for a day trip to Corvin Castle from Sibiu

 The first is to rent a car.
-Renting a car is pretty simple and affordable for travelers throughout Eastern Europe, and Romania is no different.
+Renting a car is pretty simple and affordable for travelers throughout Eastern Europe and Romania is no different.

-Generally, costs start around 30 euros for a one-day rental, and most require a deposit as well.
+Generally, costs start around 30 euros for a one-day rental and most require a deposit as well.
 If you want an automatic car, try to set it up a few days in advance because they’re usually in limited supply.

-From there just follow your GPS to the Corvin Castle where you can even find free parking around the site as long as it’s not too busy.
+From there just follow your GPS to Corvin Castle where you can even find free parking around the site as long as it’s not too busy.

 First you’ll have to take a 3-hour bus from Sibiu to Deva, and from there you can catch a another right outside the train station for a 40-minute ride to the town of Hunedoara.
 Finally, wave down a taxi to get to the castle itself.

-Not ideal, but definitely doable.
-Daniel and I went with our Romanian friend Benjamin by car which takes about 1.5 hours each way… personally, I don’t think the castle is worth the eight hour round trip journey without one.
+Instead, Daniel and I went with our Romanian friend Benjamin by car which takes about 1.5 hours each way… personally, I don’t think the castle is worth the eight hour round trip journey without one.

 By far my two favorite parts were the torture chambers with very lifelike mannequin reenactments and the great hall which made me feel like I stepped straight into an episode of Game of Thrones.
-Of course, just enjoying the view of the imposing castle from outside was pretty cool too.

 It was really flavorful, but the portion was big and pretty heavy.
-Still, though, I always like getting a taste of something new and local, and there were lots of Romanian dishes to choose from on the menu.
+Still, though, I always like getting a taste of something new and local and there were lots of Romanian dishes to choose from on the menu.

 On to Cisnadioara

-If you’re super adventurous or just full of caffeine you can attempt the 3 hour drive from Corvin Castle to Sighisoara, but it just wasn’t in the stars for us that day.
+If you’re super adventurous or just full of caffeine you can attempt the 3-hour drive from Corvin Castle to Sighisoara, but it just wasn’t in the stars for us that day.

 Instead, we decided to check out the small town of Cisnadioara because it’s right outside of Sibiu and didn’t add too much driving to our already busy day.

 I also enjoyed walking into the old fortified church (it was used as a stronghold whenever the city was attacked) because the change in temperature was immediate and pretty unsettling from the heat of the sun to the super cool stone rooms.
 Spooky.

 All in all, our adventure took about eight hours.
 We started at 9 am and returned to our apartment at 5 pm that evening… perfect timing for a quick nap before a late dinner and drinks in the square!

-Get some history and good eats in, all without stretching your wallet or your energy levels too thin!
+Get some history and good eats in all without stretching your wallet or your energy levels too thin!
 I definitely enjoyed the excursion and recommend it to any visitors willing to rent a car and hit the open road.